oracle-livelabs/goldengate/ggma-standard-reporting/data-replication-using-REST-API/data-replication-using-REST-API.md

 ## Task 4: Add DML to Source Database

-To check if the transactions committed to the source database are catpured correctly by the Extract, you can run the script <code>source_dml_operations.sh</code>.
+To check if the transactions committed to the source database are catpured correctly by the Extract, you can run the script `source_dml_operations.sh`.
-This script is located in <code>/home/oracle/scripts/UseCases/01_Reporting</code> folder.
+This script is located in `/home/oracle/scripts/UseCases/01_Reporting` folder.

 Run this script as mentioned in the following steps to add DML to the DBNORTH database and check that Extract has captured DML operations:

-1. Navigate to the folder: <code>/home/oracle/scripts/UseCases/01_Reporting</code>
+1. Navigate to the folder: `/home/oracle/scripts/UseCases/01_Reporting`
 2. Run the script to add DML operations on the source database:
    ```
    <copy>./ source_dml_operations.sh</copy>
    ```
 3. Check the Extract statistics to view that the DML operations was captured using the steps given in Task 3.
-4. After you checked that the DML was captured on the source database, run the script <code>source_target_select.sh</code>.
+4. After you checked that the DML was captured on the source database, run the script `source_target_select.sh`.
 This script contains queries that allow you to check the data on the target database (DBSOUTH).

 ```
 <copy>./source_target_select.sh</copy>